cbaehr/christianbaehr.github.io/index.markdown

 Are Corporations People?
 Explaining Public Support for Special Interests. *With Fiona Bare, Alex Gazmararian, and Vincent Heddesheimer.* <br>

-The Effects of IMF Programs on Deforestation. *With James Vreeland.* <br>
+The Effects of IMF Programs on Deforestation. *With James Raymond Vreeland.* <br>

 Satellite Imagery for Political Scientists. <br>